sesamesoftware/DeploymentGuide/Datasources/Vertica.md

 1. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 2. On the next screen, choose a label for your Datasource.
-   1. Recommended: ‘Vertica Target' or something similar.
+   1. Recommended: ‘Source Vertica' or something similar.
    2. Select Vertica Template
    3. Click Save

    ![Vertica Datasource](../images/vertica.png)

 3. Logon Information Section
    1. Host: *IP address or host of Vertica database server*
    2. Database: *Name of the database to connect to*